Stairs3/Friday-hr/README.md

 Pages:
-Home, New Member Info, Media, Calendar and Events, Competition History, Sponsor Info, About Us, Contact Us, Search Bar Not Done: Home, Comp History (in progress), Sponsor Info, About Us (in progress)
+Home, New Member Info, Media, Calendar and Events, Competition History, Sponsor Info, About Us, Contact Us, Search Bar Not Done: Home, Comp History (in progress), About Us (in progress).
+Maybe overhaul footer :(

+next date to put on contract: 2/9/24

 Designs:
 Colors: Royal Blue (65,105,225)